Jausmy/Work-Location-Influence/README.md

 ![Sleep-Quality](Assets/Images/HR%20-%20SQL%20Query%20Sleep.png)

--	Work-Life Balance: Hybrid employees reported the highest average work-life balance rating (3.02), followed by onsite (2.95) and remote (2.98) employees.
+-	Work-Life Balance: Hybrid employees reported the highest average work-life balance rating (3.02), followed by remote (2.98) and onsite (2.95) employees.
 This suggests that hybrid work arrangements may offer a better balance between work and personal life compared to fully remote or onsite work.

--	Social Isolation: Remote employees reported the highest average social isolation rating (2.96), followed by hybrid (3.01) and onsite (3.01) employees.
-This highlights the potential for social isolation among remote employees and the need for interventions to promote social connections and a sense of belonging.
+-	Social Isolation: Remote employees reported the lowest average social isolation rating (2.96), followed by hybrid (3.01) and onsite (3.01) employees.
+This suggests that remote work, in this sample, may not lead to increased social isolation compared to hybrid or onsite work.

 ![Average-Ratings](Assets/Images/HR%20-%20SQL%20Query%20Avg%20Ratings.png)

 ### Segmentation Analysis by Job Role
 A segmentation analysis of work-life balance ratings by job role within each work location revealed the following:
 -	Remote: Software engineers reported the highest work-life balance rating (3.23), while marketing employees reported the lowest (2.72).
--	Onsite: Sales employees reported the highest work-life balance rating (3.07), while software engineers reported the lowest (2.91).
+-	Onsite: Sales employees reported the highest work-life balance rating (3.07), while HR reported the lowest (2.86).
--	Hybrid: Sales and project managers reported the highest work-life balance ratings (3.08 and 3.07 respectively), while HR employees reported the lowest (2.93).
+-	Hybrid: Sales and Marketing reported the highest work-life balance ratings (3.08), while HR employees reported the lowest (2.93).

 ![Work-Life_Balance](Assets/Images/HR%20-%20Job%20Role%20Work%20Life%20Balance.png)